sheeerio/alokhe/README.md

 # English to Hindi Transliteration
 Uses rule-based transliteration using IPA and [eng_to_ipa](https://pypi.org/project/eng-to-ipa/) library.

+*Note: The output is based on the CMU-DICT IPA which is entirely based off the american accent*

+## How to use?
+Put your word in after `https://alokhe.herokuapp.com/`.
+For example, `https://alokhe.herokuapp.com/machine%20translation` outputs `मशीन ट्रैनज़लेशन`.

 ## Examples
 `https://alokhe.herokuapp.com/extravagant` outputs: